 - Second-year students can take PSYC 110 Introduction to Psychology if they plan to spend one semester abroad.

 - Study abroad students who intend to take psychology at a foreign university should complete PSYC 210 Psychological Statistics before studying off campus.

-- Psychology majors are required to complete PSYC 210 Psychological Statistics and a Research Methods course at Whitman before their senior year.
+- Psychology majors are required to complete PSYC 210 Psychological Statistics and PSYC 220: Research Methods at Whitman before their senior year.

 The maximum number of credits that can be applied to the psychology major from off campus studies (including credits from other U.S. institutions) is 12 credits with the approval of your major adviser.